ivclab/CPG/README.md

 ---

 ## Experiment1 (Compact 20 tasks into VGG16 network)
 - Datasets: Cifar100.
 We splited 100 classes into 20 tasks.
 For each task, there are 5 new classes to learn.
-            If you download[Our splited Cifar100](https://drive.google.com/open?id=1AAn50an0pro2xyWGIABPtKmv_GKmoXQX), you can skip the following Step 1.
+            If you download [Our splited Cifar100](https://drive.google.com/open?id=1AAn50an0pro2xyWGIABPtKmv_GKmoXQX), you can skip the following Step 1.
 #### Demo

 `Step 1.
 Download Cifar100 and organize the folders to Pytorch data loading format`